Quantum Many-Body Scars in Few-Body Dipole-Dipole Interactions: The Model

-where the subscripts label individual atoms and $R_{ij}$ is the distance between atoms $i$ and $j$.
-The detuning from the two-body resonance is $\delta$ and $\mu$, $\nu$, and $\gamma$ are the dipole matrix elements coupling $p\rightarrow s$, $p\rightarrow s'$, and $s\rightarrow s'$, respectively.
-In both Eqs.~(\ref{eq:H3}) and~(\ref{eq:H4}) we have summed over all possible paths from the initial state to the final state.
-While the two-body resonant and hopping matrix elements are proportional to $r^{-3}$, the three-body matrix elements effectively scale as $r^{-6}$ and the four-body matrix elements effectively scale as $r^{-9}$.
+The dependence on the distance between atoms in Eq.~(\ref{eq:spps-H3}) results from summing over all possible paths from the initial state to the final state.
+While the two-body field-tuned resonant and hopping matrix elements are proportional to $R^{-3}$, the field-tuned resonant matrix elements of the \mbox{three-} and four-body interactions effectively scale as $R^{-6}$ and $R^{-9}$, respectively.

-The Hamiltonian matrix for the new model grows less rapidly, enabling us to include more atoms in the simulation.
-We can simulate up to 12 atoms for two-body interactions ($N = 73\,789$), 13 atoms for three-body interactions ($N=93\,094$), and 14 atoms for four-body interactions ($N=108\,109$).
-Since the Heisenberg time increases exponentially with the size of the system, we find that it is generally greater than a few hundred $\mu$s in our simulations.
-Where possible in the discussion of our results, we display $t_H$ directly on the plots.

-Panda \textit{et al.} have recently argued that the system sizes in current numerical studies are generally too small to model the transition from thermalization to localization~\cite{panda_can_2020}.
-The metrics we use to measure the dynamics of our system generally stabilize well before $t_H$.
-However, we exercise caution when drawing definitive conclusions about the presence of MBL in our results.

 In all of our simulations, we arrange the atoms in a one-dimensional array, with the spacing between atoms $d$ chosen to be experimentally realistic.
 We vary this spacing to adjust the typical strength of the interactions.
 Results are presented using atomic units for energy and, in order to compare the different few-body interactions, we use a natural time unit.
 The time unit is the reciprocal of the matrix element for $N$ nearest neighbors interacting via the $N$-body interaction that are separated by the nominal spacing for that simulation run.

-The values of $\mu$, $\nu$, $\gamma$, and $\delta$ are chosen to be similar to the real experimental values.
-We generally ignore the angular dependence of the dipole-dipole interaction and we assume that the atoms are stationary during the time of the simulation.
+The values of the dipole moments are calculated numerically at the resonant electric field~\cite{zimmerman_stark_1979}.
+For example, we have